StevenFox96/OperatorOps/README.md

 In this step we will create a separate GitHub's actions [Secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) variable that will be used later in the pipeline.

 - EOS private key:
-  > With this key GitHub's actions pipeline will be able to deploy the **dWeb Core** smart contract to the EOS blockchain.
+  > With this key GitHub's actions pipeline will be able to deploy the **Creator.eco Core** smart contract to the EOS blockchain.

-  Depands on the way you've created your EOS account, either you used the ```cleos``` CLI or via an online service such as [Scatter](https://support.get-scatter.com/article/33-creating-an-eos-account), this guide assumes that you have access to your EOS account's private key.
+  Depends on the way you've created your EOS account, either you used the ```cleos``` CLI or via an online service such as [Scatter](https://support.get-scatter.com/article/33-creating-an-eos-account), this guide assumes that you have access to your EOS account's private key.

 - Pinata API key:
-  > With this key GitHub's actions pipeline will be able to upload and start pinning the **dWeb appliaction** files in IPFS.
+  > With this key GitHub's actions pipeline will be able to upload and start pinning the **Creator.eco appliaction** files in IPFS.

 1. Connect to your [Pinata](https://pinata.cloud/signup) account.
 2. In the upper-right corner, click on your profile image and navigate to your **Account Page**.